videosdk-live/videosdk-docs/docs/tutorials/customized-layout.md

 hide_table_of_contents: true
 ---

-- This feature allows you to start recording / HLS / LiveStream with Customized Layout by providing `templateUrl`.
+- This feature allows you to start recording / HLS / Livestream with Customized Layout by providing `templateUrl`.

 - `templateUrl` is a webpage URL of your hosted meeting.